FAQs

 All appointments are currently being conducted via TELEHEALTH only.
 This makes access to mental health diagnoses and treatment for your child/teen much more convenient.

-Check the most up-to-date information in the center box of "Practice Info" at the bottom of the home page or in the "Practice News" tab under the "About Us."
+For the most up-to-date information, including a list of Medicaid MCOs, check the "Practice Info" at the bottom of the home page or in the "Practice News" tab under the "About Us."

 However, even if your insurance is currently not being accepted, or you do not have health insurance, please call to discuss payment options and discounts for self-pay.
 If your insurance plan does not have mental health benefits, no worries!
 My services are billed as medical claims, and reimbursed the same as a sick visit to your child's primary care clinic.